krowicki-n/Bionic-Hand/README.md

 Here is my bionic hand project that I have been working on for a few years.
-I have finished the CAD and the PCB design and below are the images:
+I have finished the CAD and the PCB design and below are the images: <p>
 Goals: Build a working prototype; grow my CAD, mechanical, electrical, and software design skills.
 Using Fusion, Unity, Python
 • Research: Studied the bio-mechanics and anatomy of the fingers, palm,